Gender Relationships in the Premodern World

 University Distinguished Professor

 ALBRECHT CLASSEN is a University Distinguished Professor of German Studies and a leading expert in medieval and early modern literature.
-He has authored over 120 scholarly books and nearly 800 articles on topics including gender, culture, and historical identity.
+He has authored over 135 books and close to 850 articles on topics including gender, culture, and historical identity.
 A prolific editor and award-winning teacher, he is also the editor of Mediaevistik and Humanities.
 In 2022, he was honored with a Fulbright grant.

 Location